 - What are your hobbies?
 (What do you like to do in your free time?)

-- What games would you play with your students, and why would you choose those games, and not other one?
+- What games would you play with your students, and why would you choose these games, and not other games?

-- Describe a time you had to meet a tight deadline.
+- Describe a time when you had to meet a tight deadline.

-- Tell us about a time you struggled with teaching a subject.
+- Tell us about a time when you struggled with teaching a subject.

 - Tell us about your biggest success and your biggest failure.